NasaTeam/eslint-plugin-nebulas/docs/rules/export-contract.md

 # Ensure an export is a smart contract object. (nebulas/export-contract)

-Ensure an export is a smart contract object (a construct function or class which has a 'init' method).
+Ensure an export is a smart contract object (a constructor function or class which includes a 'init' method).

 ## Rule Details